Amplitude Uncertainties Everywhere All at Once: (Repulsive) Ensembles

 where $\sigma^2_\text{GMM}$ and $A_\text{GMM}^\text{MAP}$ are defined in Eqs.\eqref{eq:gmm_mean_and_variance} and \eqref{eq:gmm_map}, respectively.

 In Fig.~\ref{fig:GMM_alpha_mix}, we show the distribution of the weights $\omega$ for the different modes.
 On the left-hand side, we show the results for a repulsive GMM model with 32 ensemble members; on the right-hand side, for 128 ensemble members.
 The blue lines indicate the weight distribution for one of the two Gaussian modes, and the orange lines indicate the second Gaussian mode.
 We display the distribution of $\omega$ for every individual ensemble member.
 The bold line represents the mean of $\omega$ over all ensemble members, $N_\text{ens}$.
 For both setups, we observe a clear separation of weights for both GMM modes.
 With this behavior, we conclude that only one Gaussian is necessary to model the likelihood, confirming our initial assumption of a Gaussian likelihood shape.
+This also confirms that the observed bias is indeed driven by model expressivity and not by a wrong likelihood assumption during the fit.